blinky893/jtd-personal-blog/docs/3-contact/index.md

 ---
 # Contact me
 {: .no_toc }
-I'd look forward to hearing from you.
-{: .fs-6 .fw-300 }

 ---

-You can contact me on
+I'd look forward to hearing from you on:
 - [LinkedIn](https://www.linkedin.com/in/thischriswood)
 - [Github](https://github.com/blinky893/)